Trees in Coalgebra from Generalized Reachability: Trees

-\bknote{} \begin{example} Adámek and Porst~\cite{AdamekP04} consider the elements of the \emph{final coalgebra} as \emph{trees}.
+\begin{exa} Adámek and Porst~\cite{AdamekP04} consider the elements of the \emph{final coalgebra} as \emph{trees}.
 However, no coalgebraic definition of being a tree for a general functor is provided.
-Instead, they define a \emph{tree coalgebra} $A_t$ for a polynomial functor $F_\Sigma\colon\Set\to\Set$ and an element $t$ of the final $F_\Sigma$-coalgebra $(T_\Sigma,\tau)$~\cite[II.3]{AdamekP04}.
-Such an element $t\in T_\Sigma$ is a partial function $t\colon \N^*\partialto \Sigma$ that, intuitively speaking, returns the symbol $\sigma\in \Sigma$ whose location in the tree is described by $p\in \N^*$.
-For $t\in T_\Sigma$, the tree coalgebra $A_t$ then consists of the domain of the partial function $t$, which is intuitively the set of rooted paths in the tree, analogous to the coalgebras of rooted paths and defined inputs considered above.
-As they observe already, the coalgebra $A_t$ is not isomorphic to the sub-coalgebra of $T_\Sigma$ generated by $t$.
-With our coalgebraic definition of tree, we now see that $A_t$ is not only a tree in our sense, but also the tree unravelling of the pointed $F_\Sigma$-coalgebra $(T_\Sigma, \tau, t)$. \bknote{} \end{example} \begin{example} An example of an $F_\Sigma$-coalgebra is visualized in \autoref{figSigmaUnravel}.
-Its tree unravelling with levels $(T_k)_{k\in \N}$ due to \autoref{constrTree} is shown on the left.
-The resulting coalgebra is the same as the tree coalgebra $A_t$ \cite[II.3]{AdamekP04}.
-Note that there is a unique pointed coalgebra morphism $h\colon T\to C$. \bknote{}
+Instead, they define a \emph{tree coalgebra}~$A_t$ for a polynomial functor $F_\Sigma\colon\Set\to\Set$ and an element~$t$ of the final $F_\Sigma$-coalgebra~$(T_\Sigma,\tau)$~\cite[II.3]{AdamekP04}.
+Such an element~$t\in T_\Sigma$ is a partial function $t\colon \N^*\partialto \Sigma$ that, intuitively speaking, returns the symbol~$\sigma\in \Sigma$ whose location in the tree is described by a position~$p\in \N^*$.
+For~$t\in T_\Sigma$, the tree coalgebra~$A_t$ then consists of the domain of the partial function~$t$, which is intuitively the set of rooted paths in the tree, analogous to the coalgebras of rooted paths and defined inputs considered above.
+In particular, the coalgebra~$A_t$ is not isomorphic to the subcoalgebra of~$T_\Sigma$ generated by~$t$.
+We can phrase their observation using pointed coalgebras: \end{exa} \begin{obsC}[{\cite[II.4]{AdamekP04}}] For every pointed coalgebra $1\xrightarrow{x} C\xrightarrow{c} F_\Sigma C$ there is a unique tree $t\colon \N^*\partialto \Sigma$ and pointed coalgebra morphism: